-The classroom environment is designed to be as engaging and informative as possible.
-There is a role play area for encouraging speech and language development as well as imaginative play.
+The indoor environment is designed to be as engaging and informative as possible.
+There is a role play area for encouraging speech and language development and imaginative play.
 The book area, as well as encouraging a love of reading, is designed to be a quiet and restful place.
+There is a covered area outside the classroom where learning can continue and children still have the opportunity for messy play!
+Every day ends with a story!
+We have weekly woodland sessions up in our school forest too.

-We make trips into the local area and once a term we make a longer trip to a museum or other place of interest related to the topic.
+We make frequent trips into the local area and to places of interest relating to our topics.

-Year 1 takes part in many festivals and events including the Harvest Festival, the Christmas Nativity Play, the Spring Celebration, the May Day celebrations and the school Book Week.
+Year 1 takes part in many festivals and events including the Harvest Festival, the Christmas Nativity Play, the Spring Celebration, the May Day celebration, Book Week and Science Week.

 At the end of Year 1 the children take part in a statutory national phonics test.